 You can customize the place and route operation by specifying options when you run PAR.
-You can place a design without routing it, limit the maximum number of passes the router performs, perform a single placement, perform a number of placements using different cost tables, and specify an effort level (std, med, high) to show whether the design is simple or complex.
+You can place a design without routing it, perform a single placement, perform a number of placements using different cost tables, and specify an effort level (std, med, high) to show whether the design is simple or complex.
 The following table lists a summary of PAR options, a short description of their function, default settings, and effort level ranges: